Welcome!

 I am a DPhil (PhD) student in Economics at the University of Oxford, supervised by Michael McMahon and Martin Ellison.
 You can find my CV here.

-My research interests center around theotretical macroeconomics, with a particular focus on monetary-fiscal policy interactions and the effects of supply chain disruptions.
+My research interests center around theoretical macroeconomics, with a particular focus on the importance of fiscal deficits and monetary-fiscal policy interactions.
 Recently, I have also been affiliated with the World Bank, the Kiel Institute for the World Economy, and Deutsche Bundesbank.

 Working Papers